 Net Price: $28,098

-Centrally located in the cultural hub of the city, Kansas City Art Institute in Missouri is a celebrated and highly selective fine arts college.
+Centrally located in the cultural hub of the city, Kansas City Art Institute in Missouri is a celebrated and highly selective private art college.
 BFA students engage in a rigorous curriculum in a wide range of majors, including animation, interactive arts, ceramics, film-making, art history, graphic design, and more.
 KCAI offers various internship and extra credit opportunities for artists seeking to enhance their craft.
 This college also provides extensive career planning assistance to prepare fine art majors for their postgraduate future.

 #9 – Flagler College